IT Process Wiki

 A simple flowchart representing a process for dealing with a non-functioning lamp.
 A flowchart is a type of diagram that represents an algorithm or process, showing the steps as boxes of various kinds, and their order by connecting them with arrows.
-This diagrammatic representation can give a step-by-step solution to a given problem.
-Process operations are represented in these boxes, and arrows connecting them represent flow of control.
-Data flows are not typically represented in a flowchart, in contrast with data flow diagrams ; rather, they are implied by the sequencing of operations.
+This diagrammatic representation illustrates a solution to a given problem.
+Process operations are represented in these boxes, and arrows; rather, they are implied by the sequencing of operations.
 Flowcharts are used in analyzing, designing, documenting or managing a process or program in various fields.